NLog/NLog.github.io/_posts/2015-06-24-extending-nlog-is-easy.md

         public string Config2 { get; set; }

         /// <summary>
         /// I'm the default parameter.
-You can set me as required also.
+You can also set me as required.
         /// </summary>
         [DefaultParameter]
         public bool Caps {get;set;}